Wealth management

 3. Focus on paying off debt

 To avoid debt, stick closely to your budget.
 If your budget says you don’t have the money to buy something this month, don’t use your credit card to do so.
-The repayments will eat into next month’s money and make it increasingly difficult to stay on track.
+The repayments will eat into next month’s money and make it increasingly challenging to stay on track.

 4. Save for the future